brodny/articles/readme.md

 Articles
 ========

 This is the private repository that purpose is to contain both articles and examples for them.
-My hope is to update it regularly~~-ish~~.
+My hope is to update it regularly~~ish~~.

 It is also definitely a my first attempt to use **markdown**.